3a1b2c3/seeingSpace/README.md

 One approach aims to **explicitly reconstruct the surface geometry** and the appearance on the surface from the observed sparse views, other approaches adopt volume-based representations to directly to model the appearance of the entire space and use volumetric rendering techniques to generate images for 2D displays.
 The raw samples of a light field are saved as disks. resolution large amounts of data

+The Volume rendering technique known as ray marching.
+Ray marching is when you shoot out a ray from the observer (camera) through a 3D volume in space and ask a function: what is the color and opacity at this particular point in space?
+Neural rendering takes the next step by using a neural network to approximate this function.

 <img src="https://user-images.githubusercontent.com/74843139/134803822-801b99d7-5bd7-4ab3-8f12-0eba63eedcd5.png" width=300><img src="https://user-images.githubusercontent.com/74843139/135702022-93723d7a-fb76-4380-8150-7aaceff96757.png" width=300>

 <small><i>Source: https://github.com/Arne-Petersen/Plenoptic-Simulation, A System for Acquiring, Processing, and Rendering Panoramic Light Field Stills for Virtual Reality</i></small>